Section 37 of the Electricity Act 1989 – Overhead line applications without an EIA Report

 Necessary Wayleaves guidance - application form

-On 5 April 2013 a new fee structure for applications under The Electricity Act will come into force.
-You can find full details of the revisions here.
+On 5 April 2013 the current fee structure for applications under The Electricity Act came into force.
+You can find full details of the fees here.

 SNH pre-application and scoping advice

 - An application pack containing links to relevant legislation, public notice templates, fees guidance and a link to the energy consents portal is available.

 - Developers are now required to calculate potential carbon losses and savings from wind farms on Scottish peatlands.
 In 2008, the Scottish Government published research which included an Excel Spreadsheet carbon calculator tool, which developers were encouraged to use.
 In June 2011, the Minister for Energy, Enterprise and Tourism announced the culmination of further research and the publication of version two of the calculator.
 He explained that developers are now required to use the tool, which will be validated by SEPA.
 Full details are available at www.scotland.gov.uk/WindFarmsAndCarbon - including a technical note, the latest version of the calculator, guidance, a report on the update to version two of the calculator, and the research report (Calculating Carbon Savings from Wind Farms on Scottish Peatlands - A New Approach.
 Nayak et al., 2008; Nayak et al., 2010 and Smith et al., 2011).